vlayer-xyz/vlayer/book/src/appendix/architecture/multi.md

 ## Engine

-`Engine` responsibility is to execute calls.
+`Engine`'s responsibility is to execute calls.
 To do so, `Engine` spawns revms instances on demand.
 Engine calls are intercepted by `TravelInspector`.

 The role of the `TravelInspector' is to intercept calls related to [time travel](/features/time-travel.html) and [teleport](/features/teleport.html) features.